basho/basho_docs/source/languages/en/riak/ops/advanced/backends/leveldb.md

 ### Database Integrity

 The `verify_checksums` and `verify_compactions` options control whether or not each data block from the disk is first validated via a CRC32c checksum.
-The tradeoff is this:  disk read operations are slightly faster without the CRC32c validation, but it is quite likely Riak will crash if a corrupted block is passed from the disk to leveldb unvalidated.
+The tradeoff is this:  disk read operations are slightly faster without the CRC32c validation, but it is quite likely Riak will crash if a corrupted block is passed from the disk to LevelDB unvalidated.

 #### Verify Checksums

-`verify_checksums` controls whether or not validation occurs when Riak requests data from the leveldb database on behalf of the user.
+`verify_checksums` controls whether or not validation occurs when Riak requests data from the LevelDB database on behalf of the user.

 {{#1.4.0-}}
 Default: `false`